 The template contains aggregated data on the international reserves and foreign currency liquidity of the ECB and the countries that had adopted the euro at the time to which the information refers.

-With few exceptions, the template conforms to the International Monetary Fund’s GUIDELINES for a data template on international reserves and foreign currency liquidity.
+With few exceptions, the template conforms to the International Monetary Fund’s 0 B guidelines for a data template on international reserves and foreign currency liquidity.

 Section I.A of the template shows official reserve assets of the euro area, which are highly liquid, marketable and creditworthy claims, held by the ECB ("pooled reserves") and the national central banks ("unpooled reserve assets"), on non-residents of the euro area and denominated in foreign currency (i.e. in currencies other than the euro), plus gold, reserve positions in the IMF and holdings of special drawing rights (SDRs).